pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 ## How do we vectorize 360+ built-in functions?

 On our journey towards TiDB 4.0, expression vectorization is a huge project, as expressions involve more than 500 built-in functions.
-Since we have so many built-in functions in TiDB’s code—and a fairly small staff—handcrafting these built-in functions one by one is a nearly impossible mission.
+Since we have so many built-in functions in TiDB's code—and a fairly small staff—handcrafting these built-in functions one by one is a nearly impossible mission.

-To develop our code more efficiently, we’re vectorizing as many built-in functions as we can by using the Golang [`text/template`](https://golang.org/pkg/text/template/).
+To develop our code more efficiently, we're vectorizing as many built-in functions as we can by using the Golang [`text/template`](https://golang.org/pkg/text/template/).
 This template generates the source code of vectorized functions.
 To get more people working on the project, we founded the [Vectorized Expression Working Group](https://github.com/pingcap/community/blob/master/working-groups/wg-vec-expr.md) in the developer community.
 In this approach, community contributors take the vast majority of work during the vectorizing progress.

 With our joint efforts, we have refactored more than two-thirds of our built-in functions, and most of them have gained an impressive performance boost.
 Some have even achieved performance gains of one or two orders of magnitude.

 ### Vectorization using a template

 When we vectorized built-in functions, we found that many functions had similarities.
 For example, most of the LT (`<`), GT (`>`), and LE (`<=`) functions have similar logic.
 They only differ in the operators they use.
-Therefore, it’s possible to use a template to generate the code of these functions.
+Therefore, it's possible to use a template to generate the code of these functions.

-Currently, Golang doesn’t support generic types and macro definition, so we use the [`text/template`](https://golang.org/pkg/text/template/) package to generate code.
+Currently, Golang doesn't support generic types and macro definition, so we use the [`text/template`](https://golang.org/pkg/text/template/) package to generate code.

 Based on the syntax of the Golang template, we abstract the functions to be generated into a template.
 For example, here is the template for comparison functions like `LT` and `GT`: